Le-Sourcier/n8n-nodes-mailwizz/README.md

 ### Key Features

-- **Create Campaigns** - Automatically create campaigns in MailWizz using v2 endpoints
+- **Campaign Automation** - Create new campaigns or fetch existing campaigns using the MailWizz v2 API
 - **Category Mapping** - Map WordPress categories to MailWizz lists and segments
-- **Template Integration** - Use existing MailWizz templates for your campaigns, with optional content injection
+- **Template Management** - Create new templates or fetch existing ones with optional content injection
-- **Dynamic Subject Lines** - Use WordPress post titles as campaign subjects
-- **List and Template Management** - Retrieve lists, segments, and templates directly from MailWizz
+- **List Management** - Create lists with company defaults, options, and notifications directly from n8n
+- **Bulk Subscriber Imports** - Push batches of subscribers into any list with a JSON payload
+- **Transactional Emails** - Send, list, or inspect transactional emails from your workflows

 ### Installation